A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: Discussion

 The cause of this behaviour is difficult to explain, particularly given that the high-energy flux seen in the broadband NGC\,1313 X-1 data (and the majority of the broadband \hoix\ data) is so stable and that a relatively sharp transition between the two trends is needed in the luminosity--temperature plane. \cite{Walton20} consider a variety of different possible scenarios, including:

 \begin{itemize}

-\item Changes in the degree of geometric collimation/beaming experienced by the emission from the innermost regions of the disc, i.e. the regions interior to the onset of the funnel-like geometry -- which results in the collimation -- expected for the inner regions of super-Eddington accretion discs (note that while this is often called `beaming', \eg\ \citealt{King08}, it is not related to relativistic beaming).
+\item Changes in the degree of geometric collimation/beaming\footnote{Note that while this is often referred to as `beaming' in the literature, \eg\ \cite{King08}, it is a geometric effect that is distinct from relativistic beaming.} experienced by the emission from the innermost regions of the disc, i.e. the regions interior to the onset of the funnel-like geometry -- which results in the collimation -- expected for the inner regions of super-Eddington accretion discs.

 \item The inner disc becoming completely blocked from view, such that only the outer disc/wind is seen.